BingoBois/FinalReport/README.md

 *   Settings were set in place, making it impossible to push directly to the master branch
 *   When merging a branch into master, a new Pull Request had to be created.
 *   The new Pull Request could not be approved by the creator
-*   Because of _Continuous Integration_, any test in code has to pass in order to be approved
+*   Because of _Continuous Integration_, any test in code must pass in order to be approved
 *   Another team member had to go through the submitted Pull Request (as thorough as possible), point out any errors or flaws and give their most honest opinion regarding the code
 *   If the team member was satisfied with the submitted code and potential requested changes to the code have been fixed, the team member could approve the Pull Request to be merged with the master branch.
 *   The master branch would always contain the latest and approved version

 While team members often worked from home, pair-programming was also used a lot during development, especially with the help of screen sharing tools such as Zoom, and voice tools as TeamSpeak.

-In terms of methodology, the team went with a _agile development_ approach, which resulted in a lot of features and functions often undergoing multiple iterations during development. \
+In terms of methodology, the team went with an _agile development_ approach, which resulted in a lot of features and functions often undergoing multiple iterations during development. \
 However, the team did not stick to a traditional _SCRUM_ approach to development of the project.

-Despite using this iterative approach to development and while the team initially had create a _SCRUM_-board/_backlog_ with user stories, the team failed to assign roles such as _Scrum Master_, _Product owner_ etc., which resulted in all team members more or less only being assigned "_Scrum developers_" roles.
+Despite using this iterative approach to development and while the team initially had created a _SCRUM_-board/_backlog_ with user stories, the team failed to assign roles such as _Scrum Master_, _Product owner_ etc., which resulted in all team members more or less only being assigned "_Scrum developers_" roles.

-This also meant that the team would discuss what to work on next on the project, either by face-to-face discussions in class, teamspeak or messenger, resulting in members often having to ask "_What should I work on?_" a lot.
+This also meant that the team would discuss what to work on next on the project, either by face-to-face discussions in class, teamspeak or messenger, resulting in members often having to ask, "_What should I work on?_" a lot.
 Failing to use and maintain the _SCRUM-board/Backlog_ also meant, that usually only 1 or 2 members of the team had an idea or overview of the projects status and what needed to be done.

 The team also failed to perform consistent _sprints_ and instead developed and deployed a lot of features at the last moment, which can be seen in the graphs below.     \